 - My emergency fund nearly wiped out recently because of my car being hit while parked, and paying my school’s dues.
 I currently have less than a thousand.
 Ten thousand is simply the number that makes me comfortable for an emergency.
 I feel like, beyond a severe medical incident, that number would allow me to handle anything.

-Educational: Bachelor’s degree in graphic design, computer science path on Codecademy, finish front-end sections of Free Code Camp, complete all chosen language paths in Duolingo.
+Educational: Major in computer science and minor in graphic design, computer science path and front-end engineer path on Codecademy, finish all sections of Free Code Camp, complete all chosen language paths in Duolingo.
 Once again, we’ll go in order.

 - In December, I will have an associate’s, but I want to have a bachelor’s.
 Not only because it’s the most popular type of degree, and an associate’s is half, but also as a backup.
 If I cannot be a software developer, I will resume my studies with user design and front-end code, and go into graphic design as a fallback.
 I would study personal branding on the side too.

-- This relates to my interest in front-end development.
+- This relates to my interest in software engineering, despite I lack any confidence for the subject.
 I enjoy Free Code Camp, although I think their YouTube channel is stronger than their website’s curriculum.

 - Duolingo is far from the pinnacle of high education, but it’s something silly I enjoy, so I want to finish what I started, and start new paths.